My finances, my projects, my life

 Succession is where property is inherited from the estate of someone who has died, while donated property is passed on during the owner’s lifetime.
 Unless succession planning is in place, property is inherited jointly, with each heir receiving a proportionate share, which can create complexity.
 There are strict rules about who can trigger a sale of the asset under such circumstances.

 The main solution is to pass on the property to a single individual through a will, although this may conflict with compulsory heirship rules, which stipulate that children must receive a minimum share of the estate; the same is true for donations.
-A usufruct arrangement may enable the property to be passed on while the owner still lives there but does not necessarily circumvent the problem of multiple ownership.
+A usufruct arrangement may enable the property to be passed on while the owner still lives there but does not necessarily circumvent any difficulties arising from multiple ownership.

 Avoiding fragmented ownership

 The sale of an inherited property is subject to capital gains tax, but subject to tax relief for close relatives of €75,000 on their primary residence.
-If this is possible, it may be more advantageous to sell a property during the owner’s lifetime.
+It may be more advantageous to sell a property during the owner’s lifetime, if this is possible.
 Cross-border inheritance is complicated by the fact that Luxembourg’s double taxation treaties do not cover inheritance.
 Seeking advice is highly recommended to minimise the risk of heirs becoming subject to double taxation on real estate legacies.

-The value of real estate in Luxembourg may be diminished if the property is left neglected while heirs fight to realise the value of their share of it.
+The value of real estate in Luxembourg may be diminished if the property is left neglected while heirs fight to realise the value of their share.
 Taking steps to ensure its value is preserved after death means looking both at ownership structures and the most effective way to pass it on to the owner’s heirs.